szabgab/myci/README.md

 ## TODO

+* Move the results.json to the db directory and call it id.json
+* Base the web application on the db directory

 * Include the commit messages of the respective sha1 values in both the log file and the reporting json

 * Send notifications